mmanoj880/prompt-runner-by-amazonqcli/README.md

 ---

 Happy Coding! 🎉
-Built with ❤️ using Python, Pygame & Amazon Q CLI
+Built with ❤️ using Amazon Q CLI

 ```